 Why You Should Carry the Program

-- It costs you nothing, but it sounds like a pricey big-network show.
+- There are no carriage fees, but it sounds like a big-network show.

 - Includes voices and accents of all ages, regions, races, and backgrounds.

 - It’s true audience-service.
 Everyday public radio listeners are heard.